 Yes, it’s another information security predictions article – security hiring trends.
 No, I won’t be discussing APT, China, or anything involving our favorite prefix, “cyber.”
-Instead, here’s a brief glimpse at what we infosec recruiters are seeing in terms of enterprise demands for security roles.
+Instead, here’s a brief glimpse at what we infosec recruiters are seeing in terms of enterprise demands for cyber security roles.
 While all infosec positions, from firewall jockey to CISO, remain super-hot, here are some roles for which hiring managers will clamor in 2014.

 - Secure coders.
-In the security community, we love to lament that enterprise software teams fail to bake secure coding practices as basic as prevention of the OWASP Top 10 into their development lifecycle.
+In the cyber security community, we love to lament that enterprise software teams fail to bake secure coding practices as basic as prevention of the OWASP Top 10 into their development lifecycle.
 Silly devs, we say!
 But the devs are getting wise.
 Increasingly, enterprise SDLC managers and architects demand developers with an understanding of secure code to prevent application-layer attacks before they happen, as opposed to the apathetic mentality of yesteryear which so often leads to pathetically preventable breaches.
 While there’s a long way to go before security is front of mind for your average dev team, the smartest organizations are beginning to take heed of application security as a priority in software development.
 That said, there are still all the organizations that don’t, meaning that 2014 will be a great year for…

 - Defensive security engineers/blue teams.
 Blue is very hot this year, and I don’t only say this because of my hair color.
 Skills in incident response, forensics, vulnerability management, malware reversing, and architecture of SIEM/IDS/IPS/DLP systems are in ever-increasing demand.
 More and more business owners are beginning to take heed of the axiom that security breaches are not a matter of if, but when, and are investing technology dollars accordingly.
 If you’ve been chomping at the bit to finally deploy and run the defensive technologies you’ve been yearning for, now would be a good time to introduce yourself to the many companies that are ready to hire you.